 2017/18 ~ £107,309

-For this financial year 2018/201 the school is expected to receive a total of £104,400 for 71 pupils who are eligible in years Reception to year 6 at the standard amount (£1,320 per pupil).
-There will also be a number of children who attract an enhanced premium each (£2,300) as post "looked-after" and an amount This expected allocation total is £104,400 of pupil premium funding for 2018-2019.
+For this financial year 2018/201 the school is expected to receive a total of £95,980 for 64 pupils who are eligible in years Reception to year 6 at the standard amount (£1,320 per pupil).
+There may also be a number of children who attract an enhanced premium each (£2,300) as post "looked-after" children.
+There is also a small amount of early years premium funding.
+This expected allocation total is £94,480 of pupil premium funding for 2018-2019 for our school.

 Pupil Premium funding, received since 2011, has enabled school to offer the following: